MicrosoftDocs/visualstudio-docs/docs/ide/use-solution-explorer.md

 |**Program** node |  View, edit, and manage your program or application (app) |
 |[**Git Changes** tab](../version-control/git-with-visual-studio.md) |  Use Git & GitHub within Visual Studio to collaborate on projects with your team |

-## Menu bar
+## Solution Explorer menu bar

-To continue, let's take a closer look at the Solution Explorer menu bar.
+To continue, let's take a closer look at the menu bar in Solution Explorer.

 :::image type="content" source="media/solution-explorer-menu-bar.png" alt-text="Screenshot of the Solution Explorer menu bar in Visual Studio." lightbox="media/solution-explorer-menu-bar.png":::